Espanol

 Premises Liability Explained: Coverage, Negligence & Claims

 The legal concept of ‘premises liability’ often comes when someone gets hurt or injured on another person’s property.
 In simple words, this law holds a property owner or occupier liable for any unfortunate accident due to not maintaining a reasonably safe condition in Los Angeles.
 It is the duty of the property owners to keep their place safe.
 But how does this premises liability work, and what does it cover?
-Let’s break the process down and answer some common questions regarding premises liability
+Let’s break the process down and answer some common questions regarding premises liability and premises liability claims.

 1. What is a premise case?